bic4907/MADDPG_simpletag/README.md

 # MADDPG_simpletag
-MADDPG environment to solve openai's 'simple_tag' env.
+MADDPG environment to solve openai's 'simple_tag' environment.
+Three(default) predators chase a preyer for reward(10), this environment was shaped by distance of predators and preyers.
+Three predator choose action with MADDPG algorithms and the preyer acts with uniform distribution from -1. to 1.

 ## Dependency
 * pytorch==1.0.1